 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$57.2 million as of March 31, 2003.
+As a result of ongoing operating losses, we had an accumulated deficit of \$61.6 million as of June 30, 2003.
 Even if we succeed in developing and commercializing one or more of our drugs, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to undertake preclinical and clinical trials for our product candidates, including the planned initiation of a Phase III trial of OxytrexTM; - seek regulatory approvals for our product candidates;

-- develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to undertake preclinical and clinical trials for our product candidates, including the Phase III trials of Oxytrex[TM] and PTI-901; - seek regulatory approvals for our product candidates; - develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.